 The Laser Materials Processing Lab (LMPL) at the University of Iowa pursues research on the advancement of material processing technology and sciences.
-Active research areas include laser-based materials processing, machining, physics-based material process modeling, microstructural evolution, hybrid manufacturing processes, wind turbine manufacturing, biomedical implant materials processing and micro/nano materials processing, etc.
+There are currently three main research thrusts:

 The lab is directed by Prof. Hongtao Ding.

 - Haoxuan You and Zach Lowery wins the 1st place Popular Choice Award at the 2019 UI Research Open House.
 Congratulations!

 - Avik Samanta wins the Best Graduate Poster Award at the 2019 UI Research Open House.
 Congratulations!

 - Congratulations to Avik Samanta for receiving the 2019 Outstanding Teaching Assistant Award from the University of Iowa.
 He is a doctoral candidate and has served as a teaching assistant for several courses.
 He is very dedicated, enthusiastic and enjoys working with the students.